xmacex/pure-feed-widget/README.md

-A widget for displaying feeds from Elsevier Pure in WordPress.
+A widget for listing academic publications from Elsevier Pure in WordPress.

 # Description